NeuSzft/NeuLdapMgnt/README.md

 ## API Endpoints
 The documentation of the endpoints can be accessed by navigating to the `/api/docs` page of the deployed project.

+## Models shared by the API and WebApp
+These models are used for communication between the API and the WebApp.
+A list of them can be found [here](./docs/MODELS.md).